Water Deer Interaction with Humans - Agricultural & Conservation Interests

 "The Chinese Water-deer (Hydropotes inermis) is locally frequent in wetlands in eastern England, but there is no suggestion that their grazing is having an unduly damaging impact on swamp communities."

-Similarly, in September 2024, Suffolk Wildlife Trust Deer Manager Matt Gooch told me that, while there are significant populations of water deer across their sites, including more than 100 animals on the 486 ha (1,200 acre) Carlton Marshes reserve near Lowestoft, observational surveys of the reserves in the north east of the county showed no discernible impact from them.
-Consequently, the Trust doesn't manage water deer on any of their reserves, although Matt noted that this decision would be reviewed in the event that damage was reported, or if local land owners struggle to manage the deer on their land.
-With that in mind, David Hooton mentioned to me one landowner near Lowestoft who believes that an increase in water deer on his grazing marshes has resulted in fewer flowering plants.
-Further west, in Bedfordshire, Senior Ranger at the Forest of Marston Vale Nicola Ceconi told me, in June 2024, that the reserve does not currently either survey the water deer population or carry out any culling, although this is a subject that's under frequent review, adding:
+In September 2024, Suffolk Wildlife Trust Deer Manager Matt Gooch told me that, while there are significant populations of water deer across their sites -- including more than 100 animals on the 486 ha (1,200-acre) Carlton Marshes reserve near Lowestoft -- observational surveys of the reserves in the north-east of the county showed no discernible impact.
+The Trust does not currently manage water deer on any of its reserves, though Matt noted that this decision would be reviewed if damage were reported or if local landowners struggled to manage deer on their land.
+David Hooton mentioned one landowner near Lowestoft who believes that an increase in water deer on his grazing marshes has resulted in fewer flowering plants and competition for grazing with his cattle.

-In Muntjac and Water Deer, Arnold Cooke recounted discussions with Tim Strudwick, the RSPB warden at Strumpshaw Fen in Norfolk, who had not noticed any problems from water deer grazing or browsing in 2010, despite the local summer density on the reserve being about 20 per sq-km.
-The only issue raised was whether their paths through the reed beds allowed foxes easier access to predate nests of rare birds, but he explained in 2016 that this concern had not been realised.
-Indeed, if deer paths through the reeds benefit fox ingress, this could equally promote higher fawn mortality, given that foxes may be a significant predator of fawns.
+In Muntjac and Water Deer, Arnold Cooke recounted discussions with Tim Strudwick, the RSPB warden at Strumpshaw Fen in Norfolk, who had not noticed any problems from water deer grazing or browsing in 2010, despite the local summer density being about 20 per sq km (0.2 per ha).
+The only issue raised was whether deer paths through the reedbeds might allow foxes easier access to bird nests, though Strudwick explained in 2016 that this concern had not been realised.
+Indeed, if deer paths through the reeds do benefit fox ingress, they might equally increase fawn mortality, given that foxes are likely a significant predator of fawns.
+Responding to a Broads Authority survey circulated to landowners and managers in late 2024, the RSPB suggested that deer trackways through reedbeds could actually serve as conduits for species dispersal, including fen orchid (Liparis loeselii), and may help circulate good quality water around the fen.

 Native nuisance?